 After the client passes away, the beneficiary(ies) need to file a death claim with the insurance company and submit a certified copy of the death certificate.
 This involves filling out documents and sending the information over to the insurance carrier.
 Whether you are the only beneficiary on the account, or if there are multiple beneficiaries, the process is the same for each primary beneficiary listed.

 It is important to note that with multiple beneficiaries, the process can take a bit longer.
 To offset this, each state has a law mandating that the beneficiary will be paid in 30 or 45 days or the insurance company will face monetary penalties that must be paid to you.
 This is called statutory interest, and can easily add up to over a thousand dollars a year, though this is a very rare situation and is usually due to extenuating circumstances or legal issues.

-In most cases an insurance claim will be paid out within 10-14 business days provided you are the beneficiary named on the policy.
+In most cases, an insurance claim will be paid out within 30-60 days, provided you are the beneficiary named on the policy.
 This is usually paid by check or it can be electronically transferred to your account.

 Latest posts by Chris Huntley (see all)

 - Life Insurance for Soldiers on Active Duty - February 26, 2018

 - Affordable Life Insurance In 2017 – The 8 Most Overlooked Savings Secrets - June 29, 2017

 - United of Omaha Life Insurance Company, Who Are They and What Do They Do? - May 24, 2016